 At Morley we believe in building a community of confident, responsible, caring, compassionate, respectful and highly motivated children who will grow up into strong and active members of society who are able to take their place in the world and go on to great and exciting things.

 Our school curriculum is planned to support this, and enriched with a wealth of opportunities for pupils to learn and play together, to take part in a wide variety of cultural activities, and to mix with people of other ages, cultures and faiths in order to develop understanding and interest in the world.

 We aim to give our children the very best.

 At Morley, SMSC is sometimes taught discretely, and sometimes through other subjects.
 It is interwoven with the drive to promote positive relationships with all people, to ensure that extremism and radicalization is addressed early.
 Each year we take part in a range of activities such as Divali, Holocaust Memorial Day, Chinese New Year and Remembrance Day to develop the children's appreciation of other peoples and faiths.
-A Citizenship Award is also presented to pupils who earn points for engaging with appropriate activities sustained over a period of time.

 Below are examples and evidence of work in school to promote Citizenship, SMSC and British Values.